HL7/ccda-on-fhir/source/pages/profiles.md

 </tr>
 <tr>
 <td><a href="StructureDefinition-CCDA-on-FHIR-Performer.html">C-CDA on FHIR Performer</a></td>
 <td>The C-CDA on FHIR Performer Extension represents clinicians who actually and principally carry out the clinical services being documented.
 In a transfer of care this represents the healthcare providers involved in the current or pertinent historical care of the patient.
-Preferably, the patient’s key healthcare care team members would be listed, particularly their primary physician and any active consulting physicians, therapists, and counselors.
+Preferably, the patients key healthcare care team members would be listed, particularly their primary physician and any active consulting physicians, therapists, and counselors.

 For further information see the C-CDA specification here: http://www.hl7.org/implement/standards/product_brief.cfm?product_id=408.</td>
 </tr>